DmitryBondarenko1/solid-spoon/Console.md

  **Configuring Color Scheme (darcula etc)**

 As above said, you can flexibly tune IntelliJ's view according to your preferences.
 In particular, can individually configure color, font style, and highlighting rules for input, error, and output messages.
+Before you start customzing your console, make sure that the current color scheme you are working with is editable.
+Color schemes are various styles of how your editor looks like.